 Salt Lake, Garfield and Western S-6 DS4, nee Southern Pacific 1040, built by American Locomotive Company in 1955.

-Movie props.
+Film props.

-The train took the first curve east of Fillmore.
+Rounding the first curve east of Fillmore.

-We came to the CA Highway 126 grade crossing.
+The California Highway 126 grade crossing.

-We have left the Fillmore city limits.
+We had left the Fillmore city limits.

-Four truss bridges in a field.
+Six truss bridges in a field.

-The train runs through unique countryside on this beautiful Sunday morning.
+Passing through unique countryside on this beautiful Sunday morning.

-The railfans were out and about this morning.
+The railfans were out and about.

 The reverse move.
-Now the photo runby!

 Our caboose photo runby just for the two of us.
-We returned to Santa Ana fighting the traffic on Interstate 5 but made it home by 2:20 PM, ending another excellent railfan adventure!
+We returned to Santa Ana, fighting the traffic on Interstate 5 but made it home by 2:20 PM, ending another excellent railfan adventure.

 | RETURN TO THE MAIN PAGE |